Srdjan667/rpg-tome/README.md

     localhost:8000/

 Every time you make a change and save a file, refresh the browser and change will show up.
-In rare cases when your change don't show up immediately, just restart the server by pressing CTRL C and run the server again.
+In rare cases when your change don't show up immediately, just restart the server by pressing CTRL-C and run the server again.

 You know your server is running succesfully when text similar to the one below appears: